SnarkIndustries/DZAI/README.md

 4. Right click the DZAI folder inside the download package and click "Copy".
 5. Double-click your dayz_server.pbo to open the PBO Manager GUI.
 Inside the GUI, right-click on "dayz_server.pbo" and click "Paste".
 In the GUI, you should see "DZAI" in the list below "dayz_server.pbo".
-6. Optionally, you may edit DZAI's settings in DZAI\init\dzai_config.sqf
+6. Optionally, you may edit DZAI's settings in DZAI\init\dzai_config.sqf.
-7. Copy all modified files back into their original locations inside dayz_server.pbo using the PBO Manager GUI.
+7. If you have edited dzai_config.sqf in Step 6, place the modified file back inside dayz_server.pbo using the PBO Manager GUI.

 Basic Installation Guide (with cpbo):
 ============